 Blockchain: the Foundation for Web3 Apps

-The blockchain is the foundational block for the Web3 tech stack and will serve as an important data and settlement layer in your application: it’s where your users keep their on-chain identity with their account balances and where assets move between accounts.
+The blockchain is the foundational block for the Web3 tech stack and will serve as an important data and settlement layer in your application.
+Think of the blockchain as a secure database for your app: it’s where your users keep their on-chain identity and their account balances, and it’s also where transactions between accounts occur.

-There are many different blockchains for you to choose from.
+There are many different blockchains for you to choose from, and for the most part, they don’t interact with each other.
 Those options have different tradeoffs, ranging from different programming languages, varying levels of security, contrasting approaches to consensus, and more.

 The closest equivalent in Web2 to the blockchain layer is the operating system, with the most dominant being iOS, Android, macOS, Windows, Linux, and WebOS.
 The operating system often influences both the design and implementation decisions that developers make when designing Web2 applications, and the same is true with how the blockchain layer influences the applications built on top of it.